scalr-tutorials/installer-ng-tests/README.md

 Scalr Next Generation Installer - Tests
 =======================================

-A set of test scripts to use with Scalr to test the next generation installer.
+A set of test scripts to use with an existing Scalr install to test the next generation installer.

 Usage
 =====